Energy Drink Side Effects

 - Respiratory distress

-Energy drinks contain supplements and vitamins and are required to list warnings on the label about consuming more than the recommended serving.
+Energy drinks contain supplements, herbs, and vitamins and are required to list warnings on the label about consuming more than the recommended serving.

-In moderation most people will have no adverse, short term side effects from drinking energy drinks, however, the long term side effects from consuming energy drinks aren’t fully understood as of yet.
+In moderation most people will have no adverse, short term side effects from drinking an energy drink, however, the long term side effects from consuming energy drinks aren’t fully understood as of yet.

 Potential Problems from Specific Ingredients

-Let’s take a look at the most common energy drink ingredients and list the potential side effects that could result from ingesting too much of them from your favorite energy drink.
+Let’s take a look at the most common energy drink ingredients and list the potential side effects that could result from ingesting too much.

 This is the most common energy drink ingredient and one of the most widely consumed substances in the world.

-Caffeine tolerance varies between individuals, but for most people a dose of over 200-300mg may produce some initial symptoms: restlessness, increase heartbeat, insomnia.
+Caffeine tolerance varies between individuals, but for most people a dose of over 400mg/day may produce some initial symptoms: restlessness, increase heartbeat, and insomnia.

 - Increased blood pressure